imgproxy/imgproxy/docs/configuration.md

 ##### Using an environment variable

 * `IMGPROXY_PRESETS`: set of preset definitions, comma-divided.
 Example: `default=resizing_type:fill/enlarge:1,sharp=sharpen:0.7,blurry=blur:2`.
 Default: blank.
+* `IMGPROXY_ONLY_PRESETS`: disable all URL formats but presets.
+In this case, you always need to inform a valid preset.
+Example: `http://imgproxy.example.com/unsafe/thumbnail/plain/http://example.com/images/curiosity.jpg@png`

 ##### Using a command line argument